 This part of the training involves participants working in pairs.

 Proofreading can help you gain some extra points by minimizing the number of mistakes in your writing.
 However, remember that you don’t have the time to rewrite entire sentences.
-You can make small corrections only—keep this in mind as you write!

 Set aside around five minutes for proofreading when you’re done writing.
 Your priority is to finish the writing task, though, so don’t sacrifice writing time for proofreading time.